gpuweb/WSL/Spec/source/index.rst

     - An array with an associated right-value type and a size (a number of elements).
 The size must be a positive integer that fits in 32 bits
     - A pointer with an associated right-value type and an address space
     - An array reference with an associated right-value type and an address space

+Informally, a left-value type is anything whose address can be taken, whereas an abstract left-value type is anything that can be assigned to.
+Any value with a left-value type of non-constant address space can be given an abstract left-value type, and any value with an abstract left-value type (or left-value type even with a constant address space) can be given a right-value type, but the opposite to those is not true.

 A behaviour is any of the following: